crawl/crawl/crawl-ref/docs/crawl_manual.rst

 - The monster's name and description.

-- Bars indicating its:
+- Bars or numbers indicating its:

+  * Max HP: hit points; how much damage it can take

   * AC: armour class; how well it ignores most damage

   * EV: evasion; how well it avoids being hit (and your odds of hitting it with your current melee attack)

-  * WL: willpower; its resistance to most Hexes and similar effects.
+  * Will: willpower; its resistance to most Hexes and similar effects.

 - Its difficulty level, speed (if different from average speed), size, resistances, and special attacks.